-7.1 A serious view is taken of any drug related offence.
+- 7.1 A serious view is taken of any drug related offence.
 The nature and quantity of the drugs, whether for personal use or supply are issues which should be considered.
-A licence will not normally be granted where the applicant has a conviction for an offence related to the supply of drugs and has not been free of conviction for five years.

-- 7.2 An applicant who has an isolated conviction for an offence related to the possession of drugs (other than for supply) within the last 3-5 years may be granted a licence, but consideration should be given to the nature and quantity of the drugs. - 7.3 If there is evidence of persistent drugs use, misuse or dependency, a specialist medical examination (in accordance with DVLA Group 2 medical standards) may be required before the licence is granted.
-If the applicant was an addict then they would normally be required to show evidence of five years free from drug taking after detoxification treatment. - 7.4 A licence will not normally be granted if an applicant has more than one conviction for a drugs related offence.
+A licence will not normally be granted where the applicant has a conviction for an offence related to the supply of drugs and has not been free of conviction for five years. - 7.2 An applicant who has an isolated conviction for an offence related to the possession of drugs (other than for supply) within the last 3-5 years may be granted a licence, but consideration should be given to the nature and quantity of the drugs. - 7.3 If there is evidence of persistent drugs use, misuse or dependency, a specialist medical examination (in accordance with DVLA Group 2 medical standards) may be required before the licence is granted.
+If the applicant was an addict then they would normally be required to show evidence of five years free from drug taking after detoxification treatment.
+In these circumstances, the applicant may have to undergo drugs testing at their own expense to demonstrate that they are not using controlled drugs. - 7.4 A licence will not normally be granted if an applicant has more than one conviction for a drugs related offence.